sd0814/password_validation/README.md

   - Must be between 5 and 12 characters in length.
   - Must not contain any sequence of characters immediately followed by the same sequence.

+Requirement:
+ - JDK 8.
+I'm using amazon openJDK 8.0.212-amzn.
+ - Maven for build project.
+I'm using 3.6.1

 ## Usage
 1. Build
     this project uses maven, the build command: